Share This

-The snow is melting quickly and spring has transitioned into summer.
+The snow’s melted and nature has transitioned into summer.
 There’s nothing more symbolic in late spring or summer then visiting one of the “great lakes” in the Sierra Nevada.
 Here’s some of the most beautiful lakes in California High Sierra that you may not know.

 Convict Lake

 When it comes to the most beautiful lakes in California High Sierra, Mono County is filled with options.
 From Mono to Twin, there’s too many to count!
 At the top of this list is the one and only Convict Lake.
-Named for the historic 1871 shootout that took place on its shores, it’s surrounded by rugged peaks rising almost 5,000’ feet above its surface.
+Named for the historic 1871 shootout on its shores, it’s surrounded by rugged peaks rising 5,000’-ish feet above its surface.
 This landscape creates a stunning alpine backdrop that everyone must see in person.
 There’s even tales that Convict Lake is home to a monstrous brown trout named ”Horgon” that few have seen and no one has ever landed.

 Blue Lake